A history of snowmobiling in Ontario

 Today, four major manufacturers build snowmobiles in the U.S. and Canada: Textron/Arctic Cat in Minnesota, BRP in Quebec, Polaris Industries in Minnesota, and Yamaha Motor Corporation in Ontario.
 Together they sold over 100,000 snowmobiles in 2018, with sales expected to increase even further as the sport gains popularity among multi-generational families.
 In recent years, the sport has grown even further with the invention of snow bikes.

-Snowmobile clubs save the sport and the trails
+Snowmobile Clubs Save the Sport and the Trails

-The late 60s and early 70s saw a massive boom in recreational snowmobile use, and along with it came noise concerns, environmental damage to forests, creeks and field, and serious safety issues.
+The late 60s and early 70s saw a massive boom in recreational snowmobile use, and along with it came noise concerns, environmental damage to forests, creeks and fields, and serious safety issues.
 As Canadian provinces instituted legislation on snowmobiles, extensive trail systems and community-run snowmobile clubs began to emerge as a grassroots way to keep snowmobiling alive.

 As independent snowmobile clubs gained membership throughout Ontario, several banded together in 1967 to form an umbrella organization that's still going strong today as a provincial federation: the Ontario Federation of Snowmobile Clubs.
 A non-profit association lead by volunteers, the OFSC is focused on creating “exceptional snowmobile trails and rider experiences.”